-The master's program is built around a cohort model in which students complete their degree in two years taking 6 credits (two classes) each semester, including summer sessions.
+The Program Evaluation Concentration is built around a cohort model in which students complete their degree in five semesters taking 6 credits (two classes) each semester, including summer.
 However, in select cases course sequencing may be tailored to meet a student's individual situation and may be completed on a part-time basis.

 What if I already have some graduate credits from another program?

-Students interested in obtaining a Program Evaluation degree may transfer in 3 credits (1 class) of coursework for every 15 credits (5 classes) required for the program.
-Thus, students pursuing a Certificate in Program Evaluation may transfer in 3 credits, and students pursuing an M.S.Ed. may transfer in a total of 6 credits.
+Students interested in completing the Program Evaluation Concentration may transfer in 3 credits (1 class) of coursework for every 15 credits (5 classes) required for the program.
+Thus, students may transfer in a total of 6 credits (2 classes).
 These courses are referred to as "advanced standing," and must be the equivalent of courses offered in our program.
 The student must have received a grade of B or better for the courses to qualify.
 A student's advisor determines advanced standing course appropriateness by looking at the student's previous transcript and description of the requested courses.
 Previous courses will be evaluated for viability, for example a course taken more than 5 years ago may be obsolete, or a course taken in a major other than evaluation may not be relevant.

 Are GRE scores required?